thewildofficial/GeopolMonitor/ROADMAP.md

 - API access for developers
 - Browser extension

+### 3. Content Comparison & Quality
--   **News Source Comparison:** Display headlines from multiple sources side-by-side for the same news event.
+- News source comparison: Side-by-side headlines from multiple sources
--   **Media Bias Ratings:** Implement community-based media bias ratings.
+- Media bias ratings: Community-based bias assessment
--   **Factuality Ratings:** Integrate with fact-checking APIs and implement AI-powered fact-checking.
+- Factuality ratings: Integration with fact-checking APIs
--   **Blindspot Feed:** Identify and highlight underreported stories.
+- Blindspot feed: Highlighting underreported stories
--   **My News Bias:** Track user reading habits and provide personalized recommendations.
+- Personalized bias awareness: Track and analyze reading habits

 ## 🤝 Contributing
 We welcome contributions!
 If you'd like to help implement any of these features, please check our contributing guidelines and open a pull request.